wendyverdonk93/docs/content/api/reference/tokenization-and-recurring-model.md

 {{< description >}}

-## Tokenization & Recurring Model
+## Tokenization and recurring model

-Tokenization is a the process of completely removing sensitive data from and companys' internal network by replacing it with a randomly generated, unique placeholder called a token.

-These tokens can be used to process recurring transactions.
+Tokenization is the process of storing encrypted payment details as tokens for future payments, e.g. recurring transactions.

 This section lists the API calls for different token scenarios and the required parameters.